The world now knows it's cheap: Etinosa reacts as brand drops price of her dress

 Don't bring your marital issues on social media

-Actress Etinosa Idemudia shared her thought about the habits of taking marital issues to strangers who are only interested in dragging people's spouses.
+Etinosa earlier shared her thought about the habits of taking marital issues to strangers who are only interested in dragging people's spouses.

 The movie star took to her Instagram story to narrate the shameful circle and advised couples to desist from the unpalatable act.